Kajin-0/LaTeX_To_Image/README.md

 # Math Script Renderer

-This app allows you to input LaTeX math scripts and download rendered outputs in various formats.
+This app allows you to input LaTeX math scripts and download rendered outputs in various image formats.

 ## Features